logo

 Super Fast Track

-AI could usher in new a 'industrial revolution'
+AI and specifically AGI could usher in new a 'industrial revolution'

-Fifteen years ago, CST delivered a predication about the ‘gap years’ that would continue for some time hence.
-Due specifically to technologic change slowing from the previous intense changes in the years from 1980’s through to early 2000’s.
+CST specifically highlighted slowing useful technologic change compared to the previous intense changes in the years from 1980’s through to early 2000’s.
 These were mainly based on the development of personal computers, networking and the internet.
 These provided nearly all businesses with significant gains in efficiencies, and made replaced some industries such as printing almost completely.

 In 2023, for the first time since this predication, CST see’s a new technology that has the ability to create widespread change and a massive increase in efficiency for many industries.
 This of course has been led by AI - by OpenAI with their ChatGPT.
 Like many historic changes, this has seemed abrupt, rising up from many years research and development to hit the world stage running and creating a significant presence within just a few weeks and months.
 Google and others have been quick to follow, bringing their research based systems to market in extra quick, (probably too quick).